S&P 500 P/E Ratio, Earnings and Valuation Analysis

 When you ask the “simple” question of “what is the earnings on the S&P 500?” index or “what is its P/E ratio?” you are given a number of quite different answers.
 We can help you fully understand the different answers.

-As of March 12, 2016, the S&P 500 index was at 2022 and had a trailing Price Earnings Ratio (“P/E”) of 23.4 (the historical average is 15.9) based on actual trailing reported earnings and had a current Dividend yield of 2.16% The trailing P/E based on the past 12 months operating earnings (eliminates unusual one-time items) was moderately more attractive at 20.1.
+As of March 2, 2017, the S&P 500 index was at 2382 and had a trailing Price Earnings Ratio (“P/E”) of 25.0 (the historical average is 17.0) based on actual trailing reported earnings and had a current Dividend yield of 1.99% The trailing P/E based on the past 12 months operating earnings (eliminates unusual one-time items) was moderately more attractive at 22.3.
 The forward S&P 500 P/E ratio based on projected reported actual accounting GAAP earnings in the next 12 months, which call for a 25% increase, was at 20.0.
-The forward P/E based on forecast or forward operating earnings in the next 12 months (eliminates unusual one-time items) was at 17.0 (based on the weighted sum of individual company forecasts).
+The forward P/E based on a forecast or forward operating earnings in the next 12 months (eliminates unusual one-time items) was at 18.2 (based on the weighted sum of individual company forecasts).
 The forecast calls for an increase in operating earnings of 23%.

 Given that projected earnings tend to be optimistic and to ignore “unusual” losses, I normally prefer to simply use the actual trailing P/E, or equivalently the actual trailing GAAP earnings level.
-This figure is $86.47, for a P/E of 23.4.
-It is important to understand that this starting earnings level is a very major determinant in our calculation of the fair value of the S&P 500 index and that it can be a difficult number to estimate if the actual trailing earnings is not judged to be at a “normal” level.
+This figure is $95.34, for a P/E of 25.0.
+It is important to understand that this starting earnings level is a very major determinant in my calculation of the fair value of the S&P 500 index and that it can be a difficult number to estimate if the actual trailing earnings is not judged to be at a “normal” level.
 Currently I would judge the trailing GAAP earnings to be representative of a normalized level.
-Earnings decreased in 2015 compared to 2014 due to lower oil prices and due to the high U.S. dollar exchange rate which lowered the contribution of foreign earnings.
-But those factors still apply in 2016 and therefore I am not inclined to conclude that the 2015 earnings were abnormally low or that there will be any huge growth in the S&P 500 earnings in 2016.
+I am not inclined to conclude that the 2016 earnings were abnormally low.

 In addition to the beginning earnings and dividend level, three additional factors are required to calculate the fair value at which the S&P 500 should be trading at.
 These are, 1.
 The forecast average annual growth rate in earnings and dividends over the next ten years.
 2. The forecast P/E ratio at which the S&P index will be trading in ten years time.
 3. The estimated rate of return required by investors.